geopm/geopm/integration/experiment/ffnet/README.md

     export GEOPM_GPU_FMAP_PATH=${GEOPM_SOURCE}/integration/experiment/ffnet/test_fmap_gpu.json
 ```

-4. Run your workload with the ffnet agent.
+4. Run your workload with the FFNet agent.

 ## Analysis Scripts to Produce Summary Tables and Visualizations

 #### `gen_phi_sweep_graph.py`:

   Generates a graph that shows performance degradation and energy savings for different
-  values of perf-energy-bias.
+  values of `perf-energy-bias`.